Keilub/calebmallen/content/posts/Andersen.md

 ## Hans Christian Andersen - Once Upon a Timeless Storyteller

-> "Andersen utilized the simple premise and structure of the fairy tale to transform his own theories regarding human nature into allegories, written in a conversational language that young audiences can both understand and enjoy."<br>
+> Andersen utilized the simple premise and structure of the fairy tale to transform his own theories regarding human nature into allegories, written in a conversational language that young audiences can both understand and enjoy.<br>
 <br>
--Encyclopedia Entry
+— Encyclopedia Entry

 Born on April 2, 1805, in Odense, Denmark, Andersen's family struggled financially, and his father's shoemaking business often faced difficulties.
 Their low socioeconomic class limited Andersen's access to material comforts and educational opportunities.
 Despite his father's limited means, he cherished books and shared stories, giving Hans an unconventional education.
 Hans declared reading as his cherished pastime in his diary; this, with his skill in listening, shaped him into the remarkable storyteller that made his mark on history.